HVAC and humidity in clean rooms

 First and foremost, it is essential to accurately calculate the required air changes per hour (ACH) for the clean room.
 This can be determined based on the specific industry standards and cleanliness levels needed for the particular application.

-READ MORE Humidity control in home theaters
+READ MORE Humidity control in commercial spaces

 Once the ACH has been determined, the HVAC system must be sized accordingly to ensure that it is capable of providing the necessary airflow.
 This involves considering factors such as the room volume, the number of occupants, and any additional heat loads that may be present.